yakivmospan/android-snippets/gists/View. ActivityToast.md

 - Have possibility to set `length` in `millis`
 - Have possibility to set show and cancel animation
 - Lives only with initialized `Activity`

-Current Limitations:
-- No screen orientation change are supported
+- Have screen orientation change support

 #### Usage:
 ```java